agro23/drcryptoid/README.md

 * Mock articles uploaded to db

 * Articles displayed correctly
+  * Articles show upvotes and downvotes

-* User can link from title and lede on top page to a page for the article and back <--
+* User can link from title and lede on top page to a page for the article and back

-  - ROUTING IS SCREWED UP SOMEHOW
+* User can get to inactive Admin dashboard from 'login'

-* Articles can be created (Admin level assumed)
+* Articles can be created (Admin level assumed) <--

-* Articles can be edited (Admin level assumed)
+* Articles can be updated (Admin level assumed)

 * Articles can be deleted (Admin level assumed)

-* Articles show upvotes and downvotes
+* Admin page is working

 * Articles can have comments added

 * Article upvoting increments and decrements voting as needed

+* Articles appear with CR/LF between paragraphs

 * Create User model with privileges